Volksbücherei Fürth Innenstadtbibliothek Carl Friedrich Eckart Stiftung

 10. December 2024

 The Vobü Fürth is great.
 The selection of books is large, especially due to the networking with the branches, and the service is perfect.
-I especially appreciate the ability to browse and pre-order online.
-But you can also sit, chill, and read on-site.
+I especially appreciate the ability to browse online and pre-order.
+But you can also sit on-site, chill, and read.
 Awesome!
-I also appreciate the attached café, das Dächla, at the city center library.
+I also appreciate the attached café, das Dächla, at the downtown library.

 SF